What is a Grand Jury Indictment?

 Statistics of Violence in New Orleans and Surrounding Cities.
 If you are a resident of Louisiana, then you know there is so much to adore about the Pelican State.
 Filled with sports fanatics, a subtropical climate, delicious Cajun and Creole cuisine, and a lower cost of living than the rest of th...

 What Does a First-Degree Murder Charge Mean?
-A first-degree murder refers to an unlawful killing that is willful and premeditated.
+A first-degree murder refers to an unlawful killing that is committed with specific intent under certain circumstances.
 It is the most serious of all homicide offenses in Louisiana.
-First-degree murder is punishable by death or a sentence of life in prison at hard labor without benefit...
+First-degree murder is punishable by death or a sentence of life in prison at hard labor without the benefit of probation, parole, or suspension of sentence - a conviction for first-degree murder in Louisiana will result in the person staying in jail until death.

 Learn About the Main Types of Violent Crimes In the U.S., violent crimes are defined as incidents that involve force or the threat of force.
 In 2019, there were 1.2 million violent crimes reported in the country.
 This means that every year, millions of individuals find themselves being accused of...